ABC Books

 Parent Open House

-At the start of the school year, open house night is the perfect opportunity to make connections with parents that will last throughout the school year.
+Open house night is the perfect opportunity to make connections with parents.
 With a little planning, your school can improve open house attendance and make a good first impression too.

 Parent-Teacher Conferences